-- Press

-Press

-- Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know.

-- 3. Press ENTER.

-- 4. Press $\blacktriangle / \lor$ to select the a problem and press ENTER for possible solutions.
+- Press ◀/2 or press MENU/EXIT to open the OSD menu and press ◀/▶ to highlight the INFORMATION menu. - Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know - 3.
+Press ENTER. - Press ▲/▼ to select the a problem and press ENTER for possible solutions.